 “women reported spending an average of 600 minutes on a cell phone every day compared to 459 for males (p.
 259).”

 Texts, emails, and social media were the top three time consumers across participants.
-The researchers found that social media sites such as Pinterest, Instagram, and Facebook were associated with higher scores on the addiction instrument used.
+According to the researchers, people who used social media sites such as Pinterest, Instagram, and Facebook had higher scores on the addiction instrument that they used.
 This was particularly true for women.
 For men, emails, calls, and texts were a higher predictor of cell phone addiction.